About Flower Essences

 The interaction between the flower essence and the individual creates a kind of energetic recalibration of sorts, promoting greater wellbeing through improved mental and emotional balance.
 Because flower essences are energy based and work on an energetic level, they have a greater effect on the more subtle aspects of a person – such as thoughts and emotions – rather than the dense, physical body.

 It’s important to understand that flower essences do not add anything to a person, nor do they force change or influence behaviour.
 Instead, they help to gently dissolve mental and emotional blockages gathered throughout one’s life, making room for one’s true nature to emerge more clearly with authentic transformation.
-As part of the greater web of nature – of which humans are inherently a part of – this process reflects the quiet yet profound intelligence of Mother Nature herself.
+As part of the greater web of nature – of which both humans and animals are inherently a part of – this process reflects the quiet yet profound intelligence of Mother Nature herself.

-For more information about flower essences and the connection they have with Chinese medicine, read more here
+For more information about flower essences and the connection they have with Chinese medicine, read more here.

 "Like wildflowers, you must allow yourself to grow in all the places people never thought you would."
 E.V.
 Rogina